RouninMedia/input-type-toggle/README.md

 _________

+## Unrelated but Similar Projects by Other Developers

+The projects below are unrelated to Rounin Media's `<input type="toggle">` but may also interest the reader:

  - [**Building a switch component**](https://web.dev/building-a-switch-component/) by *Adam Argyle*

-A foundational overview of how to build a responsive and accessible switch component.
+*A foundational overview of how to build a responsive and accessible switch component.*